greg-raven/Impeachment-Chronicles/_posts/2019-04-21-mueller-report-more-significant-than-watergate.md

 ---
-title: 'Mueller report more significant than Watergate 'in every way''
+title: "Mueller report more significant than Watergate 'in every way'"
 layout: post
 author:
 - Adam Schiff